Demetris Nichols

-Demetris Nichols (born September 4, 1984) is a retired American professional basketball player.
+Demetris Nichols (born September 4, 1984) is an American former professional basketball player.
 He can play at both the small forward and power forward positions.
-Nichols played college basketball with the Syracuse Orange men's basketball team, and has been a member of the Cleveland Cavaliers, Chicago Bulls, and New York Knicks of the NBA.
+Nichols played college basketball with the Syracuse Orange men's basketball team, and has been a member of the Cleveland Cavaliers, Chicago Bulls, and New York Knicks of the National Basketball Association (NBA).

 High school career

-Nichols was coached by Mike Hart at St. Andrew's High School, where he helped his club to a 28-8 record and won the New England Prep School Athletic Conference title, tallying 15 points and 13 rebounds in the championship game against Lawrence Academy.
+Nichols was coached by Mike Hart at St. Andrew's High School, where he helped his club to a 28–8 record and won the New England Prep School Athletic Conference title, tallying 15 points and 13 rebounds in the championship game against Lawrence Academy.
 His senior year, he averaged 18.6 points and 8.9 rebounds a game.

 He was a three-time Street & Smith's Magazine Honorable Mention All-American, a 2003 third-team Parade All-American, the 2003 Rhode Island Gatorade Player of the Year, and the EA Sports Roundball Game All-American.
 He was rated 50th overall and 14th among small forwards by ESPN.com.
 He was successfully recruited by Syracuse University.